lxystaruni/TikTalkCoref/README.md

 <img width="755" alt="TiktalkCoref dataset" src="https://github.com/user-attachments/assets/d3be68a8-e04a-4f56-b384-a4bf32fdd5a9" />

 ## Data Preparation
-Please follow these steps to preprocess your data:
+Please follow these steps to preprocess your data.
 ### Step 1: Data Splitting
 Execute the following command in your terminal:
 ```bash